All courses are taught in French and are open to all students in the program unless otherwise noted.

 French 353P (4 credits)

 This course studies the relationship between life as it is remembered and its reshaping in writing, that is, the interaction between reality and literary creation.
-Authors are chosen based on their literary impact on 20th century writing.
-Open to students who place into FRENCH 311P or above.
+Authors are chosen based on their literary impact on 20th-century writing.
+Open to students who place into FRENCH 311P.
 MOD

 20th-Century French Art